-52. A marketing strategy and all the time-related details for carrying out the strategy is a "marketing plan."
+53. A marketing strategy and all the time-related details for carrying out the strategy is a details for carrying out the strategy.

+"marketing plan."

-A marketing plan is a written statement of a marketing strategy and the time-related details for carrying out the strategy.
+Feedback: A marketing plan is a written statement of a marketing strategy and the time-related carrying out the strategy.